-The Draft Local Plan has now been released into the public domain for approval by TWBC.
+The Draft Local Plan was released into the public domain for public consultation by TWBC.
 The full draft plan for the borough can be found here under item 7.

 Map of Pembury

-The map shows the proposed areas for residential development in purple, mainly along the A21 corridor.
-An area of mixed employment is proposed adjacent to Downingbury Farm on the Maidstone Road, shown in blue.
+The map shows the proposed areas for residential development in purple, along the A21 corridor.
+An area of mixed employment is proposed next to Downingbury Farm on the Maidstone Road, shown in blue.